Elementary Teacher Education - Associate in Arts for Transfer

 In this course, students receive instruction in academic reading and writing, including writing processes, effective use of language, analytical thinking, and the foundations of academic research.

 Students will prepare and write a research paper.
-This course is not open to students who have already successfully taken ENGL 101.
+The course is not open to students who received credit for ENGL 101.

 - Category 1A: English Composition